spicypapr1ka/spicypapr1ka/README.md

 ## Hi there 👋
-I'm Elisabet.
+I'm Elisabeth.
 I'm a Cuban-American cybersecurity student, and junior data engineer in political outreach.
 I graduate in May 2025!

 🔭 I’m currently working on ...
 - Studying for CompTIA Security+